1991 Austin yogurt shop murders

-Killings
+Murders

 Shortly before midnight on Friday, December 6, 1991, a patrolman from the Austin Police Department (APD) contacted his dispatcher to report fire coming from an I Can't Believe It's Yogurt! shop.
 After the fire was extinguished, firefighters discovered four nude bodies.
-Each had been shot in the head “execution style” with a .22 caliber lead bullet.
+Each had been shot in the head "execution style" with a .22 caliber lead bullet.
 Sarah, Eliza, and Jennifer were all gagged and bound with their own underwear.
 All three had been severely charred and shot in the back of the head.

 Unlike the others, Amy's body was found in a separate part of the shop.
 She was not charred but she had received second- and "very early" third-degree burns on 25–30% of her body.
 She was found with a "sock-like cloth" around her neck.
 She had been shot in the same way as the others; however, the bullet had missed her brain.
 She also had a second bullet wound that had caused severe damage to her brain, exiting through her lateral cheek and jawline.
+The second bullet was .380 caliber and had been fired from an AMT Backup.